How Does SSO work with SAML

 SAML Single Logout

-For more information on how SAML Single logout works read our blog SAML Single Logout – What You Need to Know.
+For more information on how SAML Single Logout works, read our blog SAML Single Logout: Simplifying User Session Management

 When do you need SAML SSO?

-• Loss in productivity for the end-user as time is wasted on logging in and/or re-logging in due to sessions timing out.
+• Lost productivity for end-users due to time wasted on logging in or re-logging in when sessions time out.

-• Applications used infrequently – such as open enrollment apps – are highly prone to forgotten passwords.
+• Applications used infrequently are more susceptible to forgotten passwords.

-• Reduces password security – the same passwords are used for multiple applications
+• Using the same passwords for multiple applications compromises password security.

-• IT Support or the Help Desk handles forgotten password calls for multiple applications.
+3. IT support or Help Desk handles forgotten password calls:

-• Loss in productivity for the IT support employees
+• Loss in productivity for IT support employees due to the volume of password-related calls.

-• IT support hours and staffing issues, especially for global companies.
+• IT support hours and staffing may become challenging, especially for global companies.

 SAML SSO Alternatives